 Variation in code placement that affects the ability of a scanner to read a code.
 The terms Pitch, Skew, and Tilt deal with the angular variations of code positioning in the X, Y and Z axes.
-See 2.5.7 Positioning the Scanner.
 Variations in code placement affect the pulse width and therefore the decoding of the code.
 Pulse width is defined as a change from the leading edge of a bar or space to the trailing edge of a bar or space over time.
 Pulse width is also referred to as a transition.
 Tilt, pitch, and skew impact the pulse width of the code.